python-discord/code-jam-qualifier-9/README.md

 > **Warning**
 > The tests rely on the structure of `self.staff`.
 If you wish to change the structure of the `self.staff` attribute at any point in this step, you can create a property named `staff` to make earlier tests still pass.
 It should return a dictionary with the same structure as `self.staff` used to.

 Certain staff are better at certain orders, making them faster at that type of order.
-You can read this from the staff’s request `scope` dictionary with the `"speciality"` key.
+You can read this from the staff's request `scope` dictionary with the `"speciality"` key.

 Example requests:
 ```json